BRITE-REU/programming-workshops/source/workshops/07_visualization/workshop.rst

 	* Legend (if applicable)
 	* Be readable

-Incorporate the below function skeleton code to complete Task 1.
+Utilize the below functions in skeleton code to complete Task 1.

 .. code-block:: python